 Tools for retirement planning

-That means it's up to you to save.
-Even if you intend to live like a monk, be aware it's not the fun stuff -- like endless golf rounds -- that adds up; health care expenses drive up retirement costs for most people.
+So it’s up to you to save.
+Even if you intend to live like a monk, be aware it’s not the fun stuff — like endless golf rounds — that adds up; health care expenses drive up retirement costs for most people.

 The bottom line: The more you save, the more stable and happy your retirement will be, whether you’re jetting off to Rome or pruning petunias at home.